Draining plants & other tips

 ©: Unsplash

-This beauty technique known in Asia consists of using a brush to dislodge long-standing cellulite while attenuating the appearance of new layers.
-Brushing activates blood microcirculation and lymphatic drainage.
+This beauty technique, known in Asia, involves using a brush to remove long-standing cellulite while reducing the appearance of new layers.
+Brushing activates microcirculation and lymphatic drainage.
 It helps release dead cells and toxins.

 Method:

-• Brush the naked body dry (without water or oils) for about ten minutes before the shower.
+- Brush your naked body dry (without water or oils) for about ten minutes before showering.

-• Start with the feet, then go up along the body by making circular movements starting from the extremity of the limbs.
+- Start at the feet, then move up the body in circular motions starting from the ends of the limbs.

-Tips from Luce: Use a brush with soft natural fiber bristles, neither too hard nor too soft.
+Luce's Tips: Use a soft-bristled brush made from natural fibers, neither too hard nor too soft.

 3. Peels